polubis/Beerly/README.md

 components/shared - folder for dumb UI components like loaders, modals, forms views, input views and etc...
 **Notation** `component-name` - for all components here

-__tests__ - folders which exists in all core sub directories like pages, components and etc...
+__tests__ - folders which exists in all core sub directories like containers, components and etc...